cholocmc/cholocmc/README.md

 But you can also call me [Cholo](https://www.cholocmc.com/)

+As a Software Engineer, I've used a wide variety of programming languages.
+Recently, I've been using React and Next.js a lot! 💻

-## Software Engineer / Content Creator / Freediver / Singer / etc. 😎
+## Software Engineer / Freediver / Content Creator / Musician / etc. 😎

 Follow me on all of my socials: **CHOLOCMC**, as well as [Spotify](https://open.spotify.com/artist/4LAtQG3Q0uA6CkD1gHo6ia)